itisusama-writer/152410/chapter-8.md

 Areeba nodded.
 "He saved Aunt Fareeda.
 Of course I thanked him."

 It was surreal.
-Listening to her cousin talk about her possessor like a roommate.
+Listening to her sister talk about her possessor like a roommate.
 A partner.
 Someone deserving of gratitude and consideration.

 "Aren't you angry?"
 Ayesha asked.
 "At what he did to you?
 Taking over your body without permission?"